-"I hereby state that this Construction SWPPP for (name of project) has been prepared by me or under my supervision and meets the standard of care and expertise which is usual and customary in this community for professional engineers.
-I understand that Thurston County does not and will not assume liability for the sufficiency, suitability, or performance of drainage facilities prepared by me."
+"I hereby state that this Construction a SWPPP for (name of project) has been prepared by me or under my supervi- sion and meets the standard of care and expertise which is usual and customo ary in this community for professional engineers.
+I understand that Thursto on County does not and will not assume liability for the sufficiency, suitability y, or performance of drainage facilities prepared by me."

-Inspection Report: All projects required to have a Construction SWPPP must conform to the inspection guidelines stated in Element 12: Manage Project.
+4. Inspection Report: All projects required to have a Construction SWPPP must conform to the inspection guidelines stated in Element 12: Manage Project.
 In summary, site inspections shall be conducted by a person who is knowledgeable in the principles and practices of ESC.
-For construction sites that will disturb 1 acre or more and that discharge stormwater to surface waters of the state, a Certified Erosion and Sediment Control Lead (CESCL) shall be identified in the Construction SWPPP and Construction SWPPP and shall be onsite or on-call at all times.
+For construction sites that will disturb 1 acre or more and that discharge stormwater to surface waters of the state, a Certified Erosion and Sediment Control Lead (CESCL) shall be identified in the Construction SWPPP and Construction SWPPP and shall be on-site or on-call at all times.

-In addition, for complex projects where a Drainage Control Plan is required or where the SWPPP involves engineering calculations, the applicant shall have a professional engineer file with the County an Engineer's Inspection Report Form as shown in Appendix I-C before the project is accepted by the County as complete.
+In addition, for complex projects where a Stormwater Site Plan is required or where the SWPPP involves engineering calculations, the applicant shall have a professional engineer file with the County an Engineer's Inspection Report Form as shown in Appendix I-C before the project is accepted by the County as complete.
 The report will consist of a completed form and sufficient additional text to describe all factors relating to the construction and operation of the system to meet treatment, erosion control, detention/retention, flow control, and conveyance requirements.